angelgravel/enroute/README.md

 ### Create game

-- A person can create a game and becomes Game Master
+- A person can create a game and becomes Game Creator
-- GM chooses a color to play with and..
-- Generate URL to share for people to join
+- GC can share a generated a invite URL to share for other people to join the game
-- GM decides when game begins after 1-4 people have joined the game
+- GC decides when game begins after 1-4 people have joined the game

-### Join game (share URL for people to join)
+### Join game

-- Choose color (max 5 players in one room)
+- A person (not GC) can join a game via a join-link (shared by the GC)
+- Once a person has joined a game, they will be waiting in the Game Lounge until the GC starts the game

-### Deal destination cards
+### Game prep - deal Ticket cards

-- Each player get 1 long and 3 short destinations.
+- Each player gets 4 random Tickets to choose from
-- Each player has to keep at least 2 destination cards.
+- Each player has to keep at least 2 Ticket cards

 ### The Track Deck

-- Shuffle and refill deck.
+- Shuffle and refill deck
 - Deal cards to players and keep track of actions

-### Make a move (the player have three options)
+### Make a move (the player have two options)

 1. Pick two cards from the Track deck
 2. Build a Track
-3. Pick up new destination cards

 ### Keep track (and show) each players points

-- Routes built by a player
+- (Routes built by a player)
-- Route between the cities on the Destination Ticket(s)
+- (Route between the cities on the Ticket(s))
 - (Current Longest route)
 - (Train stations kept at end of game)

 ### The games ending

-- When a player has less than 3 Tracks left, the final round begins
+- (When a player has less than 3 Tracks left, the final round begins)

 ## Technologies